JuliaIO/PNGFiles.jl/README.md

 ## Usage

-Use FileIO to save and load PNGs images via this package
+Use FileIO to save and load PNG images via this package

 ```jl
 using FileIO